OPEN Visiting Fellowships

 Jennifer Altehenger is Associate Professor of Chinese History, and the Jessica Rawson Fellow in Modern Asian History at Merton College.
 Having started as a historian of modern Chinese law, she is now completing a project on the global history of light industry and design (from policy to manufacturing) in the People’s Republic of China.
 This work has involved collaborations with museum curators, industrial design professionals, and schools, thus giving her opportunities to connect with non-academic audiences.

-Together with Martin Conway, she will co-host Alex’s fellowship.
+Together with Martin Conway, she co-hosted Alex’s fellowship.
 This is a particularly important time for the faculty to host a policy professional with extensive knowledge of Asia and Europe.
 The faculty has expertise in a range of subjects – including global history, the history of international relations, security, law, the environment, science and medicine – and this fellowship will be a chance to explore how these fields might benefit from and contribute to policy development.
-During the fellowship, the hosts will run workshops to introduce students and postholders to Alex’s work and the world of policy-making, and organise events to bring policy professionals and historians into conversation about how to build bridges between different kinds of expertise.
+During the fellowship, the hosts ran workshops to introduce students and postholders to Alex’s work and the world of policy-making, and organised events to bring policy professionals and historians into conversation about how to build bridges between different kinds of expertise.

 Helena Dodd and Alice Norton